EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Conclusion

 \section{Conclusion}

 In this work, we introduce EgoCampus, a novel multimodal egocentric dataset designed to facilitate the study of human attention during real-world navigation.
-By capturing synchronized video, eye gaze, and inertial data from numerous participants traversing shared outdoor routes, EgoCampus provides a unique resource for building and evaluating the next generation of visual attention models.
+By capturing synchronized video, eye gaze, and inertial data from numerous participants traversing shared outdoor routes, EgoCampus provides a unique resource for building and evaluating future visual attention models.
 We present EgoCampusNet, which fuses spatio-temporal features from a video encoder backbone with image features learned from the individual query frame.
-Our experiments demonstrate that this approach sets a strong benchmark for our dataset but, more importantly, exhibits task-dependent adaptations that result in higher performance in egocentric pedestrian video.
+Our experiments demonstrate that this approach sets an efficient benchmark for our dataset.
 The findings from this research have significant implications for embodied AI and human-robot interaction.
-The EgoCampus dataset opens avenues for investigating more complex social navigation scenarios, such as group navigation and obstacle avoidance, pushing the frontier of environment-aware attention modeling.
+The EgoCampus dataset opens avenues for investigating more complex pedestrian behavior, pushing the frontier of environment-aware attention modeling.

 The EgoCampus dataset will be made publicly available and has a {\bf companion dataset} YOPO-Campus \cite{Anonymous2025}, where the same campus paths ($6$ km) were traversed by a tele-operated Clearpath Jackal robot.
 While YOPO-Campus shows the paths from a robot view, EgoCampus shows the paths from a pedestrian view and capture eye gaze.
 Together, both datasets provide an important data resource for future studies of navigation in human-robot systems.